lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Use views + revoked table access when Unity Catalog features are not available or for complex dynamic logic not expressible in policies.
 - Use storage-level controls and credential passthrough when you need cloud-provider enforcement as well as metastore enforcement.

-If you want, I can show a full concrete Unity Catalog example (exact SQL for creating/attaching a row access policy and a masking policy) tailored to AWS/Azure and the current Databricks runtime you’re using.

 ## Describe how Delta Sharing enables secure data sharing and collaboration across Databricks data warehouses.
 Delta Sharing is an open, secure protocol and managed service that lets a Databricks data owner share live data (Delta tables, Parquet files, views) with internal or external consumers without copying or moving the underlying data.
 Key points an interviewer would expect: